 In addition to Homework Help, the Library also offers students of all ages free access to BrainFuse HelpNow, opens a new window.
 This platform offers live online tutoring and expert help chats, study guides, special programs for adult learners, and more.

 Homework Help Aides are available during the school year between September and May.
-The program is made possible through many generous grants, opens a new window.
+This program is made possible through the generous support and underwriting of The Library Foundation and the Charles H. Dater Foundation.
 You can find the schedule for each of the branch libraries here, opens a new window.